-If you believe you have encountered discrimination in the workplace, either as an employee or as a job applicant, contact the Pasadena, California, law firm of Bononi Law Group, LLP.
-We can be reached by email or at 213-550-5503.
+Free consultation: If you believe you have encountered discrimination in the workplace, either as an employee or as a job applicant, call the Pasadena, California, law firm of Bononi Law Group, LLP, at 866-295-7512.

 Recognizing Illegal Workplace Harassment And Discrimination

 California is an at-will employment state, meaning your employer can fire you for any or no reason at all.
 However, an employer cannot fire an employee for discriminatory reasons.
 Several protections guaranteed by California law and federal law govern when an employer can be held responsible for harassment, discrimination, retaliation or wrongful termination.